Mitles16/Mechanic-Shop-System/README.md

 ## How to Use

-When you start the program (or run the `.exe` file once built), you will see a main menu:
+Once you run the file, follow the text prompts to enter in data - most screens end on an i nput, so you may need to click enter to continue in the program.

 ```
 (1) Search Job